Unlocking sales reporting: understanding the basics of sales reports for optimal growth.

 • Data breakdown

-Although it’s a great idea to make your reports as detailed as possible so that everyone reading it can better understand your sales processes.
+Although it’s a great idea to make your reports as detailed as possible so that everyone reading it can better understand your sales processes and stop wondering 'what is net sales?'.
 Nonetheless, including endless spreadsheets and tables isn’t always the best way to present your data - it’s often inefficient and confusing.

 Instead, you should take all the information you have gathered and break it down into smaller, more manageable pieces.
 Compile it and present it in digestible chunks, with each item showing a singular process or reflecting on a single metric.
 Don’t forget to clearly identify what each item is measuring and what’s the exact time frame it’s looking at.
 Then, make sure to explain the possible fluctuation in data and any other additional information that would give your readers a better understanding of the figures in your report.